Supervisor/supervisor/README.txt

   'logfile_backups' -- The number of backups to keep around resulting from process log file rotation.
 Set this to 0 to indicate an unlimited number of backups.
 Default: 10.

+  'environment' -- A list of key/value pairs in the form "KEY=val,KEY2=val2" that will be placed in the child process' environment.
+Default: none.

 Nondaemonizing of Subprocesses